robalb/my-website/astro-website/src/pages/uses.md

 - <a href="https://www.jetbrains.com/webstorm/">webstorm</a> - A powerful ide for the web.
 Sometimes vim is just not the right tool

-- <a href="https://ngrok.com/">ngrok</a> - A quick way to setup reverse shells (for ctf games, i should point out), and test complex environments
+- <a href="https://ngrok.com/">ngrok</a> - A quick way to setup reverse shells and test complex environments locally.

 - <a href="https://insomnia.rest/">insomnia</a> - A good loking tool to test and call apis